smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 The coordinator ensures that an upkeep is performed at progressively higher blocks and tracks 'in-flight' status on transmits.
 This variant sets the last performed block higher in a local cache for an upkeepId on every transmit event.

-The coordinator stores inflight reports per `upkeepID` and an associated `upkeepTriggerID` for identifying transmit events.

 **Log Triggers**

-The coordinator ensures that a triggered log is performed exactly once.
-It tracks 'in-flight' status when a report is generated and registers transmit events such as performed or staleReport or reorg.
+The coordinator ensures that a triggered log is performed only once.
+It tracks 'in-flight' status when a report is generated and registers transmit events to keep track of those that have been performed.

-The coordinator stores inflight reports per `(upkeepID, logIdentifier)` and an associated `upkeepTriggerID` for identifying transmit events.

 **Transmit Events**

-The coordinator listens to transmit event logs (stale / reorged / cancelled / insufficient funds) of stored `upkeepTriggerID` in memory, and act accordingly:
+The coordinator listens to transmit event logs (stale / reorged / cancelled / insufficient funds) of stored `workID` in memory, and act accordingly:

-- Upkeep performed - the `upkeepTriggerID` is marked as confirmed
+- Upkeep performed - the `workID` is marked as confirmed
-    - For log upkeeps, state is updated to `performed` with the Upkeep States component
+    - For log upkeeps, the same `workID` will be filtered out as it has been performed
-    - For conditional upkeeps the perform block number is stored in memory
+    - For conditional upkeeps the transmit block number is stored in memory and `workID` on lower check blocks will be filtered out
-- Stale report - the `upkeepTriggerID` is marked as confirmed
+- Stale/Reorged/Insufficient funds/Cancelled report - the `workID` is marked as transmitted to prevent further transmissions.
-    - conditional upkeeps will be sampled and checked again automatically on a later block
-    - for log upkeeps it means there was a duplicate perform.
-The state is updated to `performed` in Upkeep States
-- Reorged - the `upkeepTriggerID` is removed from coordinator
-    - conditional upkeeps will be sampled and checked again automatically on a later block
-    - Logs enqueued through log event provider (i.e. checkBlockNum == logBlockNum) are forgotten about since the log got reorged.
-If reorg causes a new log then it is expected to be surfaced up by the log provider again.
-    - Logs enqueued through recovery attemtps will be picked up again by the log recoverer
-- Insufficient funds - the `upkeepTriggerID` is removed
-    - This can happen when we thought there were sufficient funds during checkPipeline but during onchain execution funds were not enough (e.g. gas price spike)
-    - conditional upkeeps will be sampled and checked again automatically on a later block
+    - conditional upkeeps are expected to be sampled and checked again automatically on a newer check block
-    - Logs are expected to be picked up again by the log recoverer
+    - missed logs are expected to be surfaced again by the recoverer on a higher check block
-- Cancelled Upkeep - the `upkeepTriggerID` is removed.
-No recovery is needed as upkeep is cancelled

 **Coordinator API**

 **Accept**

 The coordinator exposes an `Accept` function to mark an upkeep as pending for transmission.
 It is used during `shouldAccept` step by the plugin.
+If the same `workID` was accepted before, it allows it to be accepted on a higher check block

 **Should Transmit**

 To check whether some reported upkeep can be transmitted, the plugin calls to `shouldTransmit` on the coordinator.
-It expects the full trigger as input, i.e. with concrete checkBlockNum and checkBlockHash:
-`shouldTransmit(upkeepID, trigger)`.

-An item is considered confirmed for transmission if it was accepted by the coordinator (i.e. we expect it to be performed) but was yet transmitted.
+It returns true if the `workID` was accepted on the given checkBlock and didn't see a transmit event for it yet.

 **Should Process**